Nationals' Stephen Strasburg: Fans 11 in dominant win Monday

 Strasburg (10-3) threw seven innings of one-run ball in Monday's win over the Reds, striking out 11 while allowing four hits and one walk.

-Strasburg was dominant in this one, recording a whopping 20 swings and misses and throwing first-pitch strikes to 17 of the 25 batters he faced.
-The only runner who got past first base against the right-hander was Eugenio Suarez, who hit a solo home run in the second inning to account for the only run on his ledger.
-Strasburg endured a lackluster outing in his final appearance before the All-Star break, but the nine-day break seemed to do him well and he will carry a sharp 3.31 ERA into Sunday's start against the Diamondbacks on the road.
+Strasburg was dominant in this one, recording a whopping 20 swing-and-misses while throwing first-pitch strikes to 17 of the 25 batters he faced.
+The only runner who got past first base against the right-hander was Eugenio Suarez, who hit a solo home run in the second inning, accounting for the only run on his ledger.
+Strasburg endured a lackluster outing in his final appearance before the All-Star break, but the nine-day break seemed to do him well.
+He'll carry a sharp 3.31 ERA into Sunday's road start against the Diamondbacks.

 More News